 Tractors

 The post-war ‘food sufficiency-at-all-costs’ generation is passing.
-Though they are still ‘at the table’ (see link for above pic) while society sets new demands and fresh policies.
-The atmosphere of the farmhouse is can be a febrile one for any multi-generational business – mightily so a long-term, climate-fronted, land-based one.
+Though they are still ‘at the [farm]table’ (see above pic) hardwiring ‘every field for food, every tree for trenches, every rural hand to work’ while society sets new demands and fresh policies.
+[And governments fill financial black holes without checking their blindspot on how this might play out.]
+The atmosphere of any multi-generational farmhouse is a febrile one for any business – let alone one at the vagaries of increasingly extreme climatic and political ‘weather’.

 Trees